The 25 Best Non-English Films of 2016

 7. Graduation | Romania | Drama

 Broken windows, broken hearts and broken dreams create a perplexing paranoia that’s hard to shrug off.
 Squeeze in a spirit collapsing tragic incident while she is consciously asked to break the moral boundary to achieve a life that she might not even wish for.

-What starts off as a simple story of a father who wants the best for his only daughter, sharply turns into a subtle mystery drama of placing your moral values & shifting your conscience effort to abide it, which seamlessly sweeps into a complex & repressing psychological zone that will be difficult to comprehend.
-Romanian Director Cristian Mungiu, who rose to the fame with his pregnancy drama “4 Months, 3 Weeks & 2 Days”, is back with a more complex and subtle drama about the scruffy choices we make for our loved ones under the strictly political, social and cultural condition.
+What starts off as a simple story of a father who wants the best for his only daughter, sharply turns into a subtle mystery drama of placing your moral values & shifting your conscious effort to abide it, which seamlessly sweeps into a complex & repressing psychological zone that will be difficult to comprehend.
+Romanian director Cristian Mungiu, who rose to fame with his pregnancy drama “4 Months, 3 Weeks & 2 Days”, is back with a more complex and subtle drama about the scruffy choices we make for our loved ones under the strictly political, social and cultural condition.

 6. Cemetery of Splendor | Thailand | Fantasy, Drama

 Cemetery of Splendor is not just a dark reflection on life.
 There are also playful and gentle touches, like the erection joke or visual of beautifully arranged neon sleeping tubes.
 Buddhist spiritual ideas, Thai folklore, and the political convulsions play a vital role in shaping the abstract narrative.
 You would find it immensely annoying if you are unable to give yourself to the atmospheric stillness.
 To intake the nuanced beauty of this Thai director’s visuals, you have got to try and sync yourself with a very hushed rhythm of the narrative.
 Those who aren’t aware of Weerasethakul’s movies would be taken aback by the way he blends in mystical elements along with a coarse, overtly erotic tone.
 As always, present and the past, or dead and living are positioned together in the surrealistic movie atmosphere.